Adzz/docs/articles/quickstart/spa/react/_includes/_centralized_login.md

     {/* other components removed for brevity */}

     {/* NEW - Modify the /profile route to use PrivateRoute instead of Route */}
+    {/* NOTE - If you use a render prop here, you will skip the check in the private route render */}
+    {/* meaning you will see a flash of content before the useEffect kicks in to redirect you. */}
     <PrivateRoute path="/profile" component={Profile} />
   );
 }